-- 1. A fee-for-service method, such as per service or percentage of charges; or - 2.
-A risk-sharing arrangement, such as an amount per day, per stay, per episode, per case, per period of illness, per member or per service with targeted outcome.
+- 1. A fee-for-service method, such as per service or percentage of charges; - 2.
+A per episode arrangement, such as an amount per day, per stay, per case or per period of illness; or - 3.
+A risk-sharing/value-based arrangement.